James Matheson: Return to Scotland

 In 1844 Matheson bought the Scottish Isle of Lewis for over half a million pounds and built Lews Castle, near Stornoway, clearing more than 500 families off the land by arranging their emigration to Canada.
-He went on to become the Governor of the Bank of England and the second largest landowner in Britain.
 In 1845, he began a programme of improvements on the island, including drainage schemes and road construction.
 He increased the programme during the Highland Potato Famine and by 1850 had spent £329,000 on the island.
 Between 1851 and 1855 he assisted 1,771 people to emigrate.

 When in London Matheson lived at 13 Cleveland Row.
 He was elected a Fellow of the Royal Society in 1846.
 As a result of his actions during the Highland Potato Famine, Matheson was awarded a baronetcy in 1851.
 He became Member of Parliament (MP) for Ashburton from 1843 to 1852 on the death of William Jardine (the previous incumbent) and for Ross and Cromarty from 1852 to 1868.
 He led an active public life into his eighth decade, and for many years served as chairman of the Peninsular and Oriental Steam Navigation Company.
 His nephews succeeded him as directors of Jardine Matheson and Matheson & Company.

 Matheson died in 1878 at the age of 82 in Menton, France.
 He had married on 9 November 1843 Mary Jane Perceval the daughter of Michael Henry Perceval (1779–1829), illegitimate son of assassinated British Prime Minister Spencer Perceval, Commissioner of the Port of Quebec from 1826 and a member, from Spencer Wood, of the Legislative Council of Lower Canada.
 The Mathesons had no children and the baronetcy became extinct.
-The Lewis estate passed to his widow and subsequently to his nephew Donald and great-nephew Colonel Duncan Matheson.
+The Lewis estate passed to his widow and subsequently to his nephew Donald (1819–1901) and great-nephew Colonel Duncan Matheson (1850–1930).

 His widow erected a memorial to him in the grounds of Lews Castle.

 He left £1,500 to help pay for the construction of the harbour at Port of Ness.